 “Too many of us for… Hell?” she asked.

 “It all went to shit years ago.
-As I have said, it used to be simple, but then you took liberties,” the plug demon came back over and placed the two coffees on the table.
+As I have said, it used to be simple, but then you took liberties.”
+The plug demon returned and placed the two coffees on the table.
 “Remember, nothing will fill you up like Big Dees,” it said as it turned and walked away.
 “Urgh.
-It is so corny,” Lilith said with a whine, “I used to love being here, but now… this, this is not my lust,” she sipped the coffee.
-It was still far too hot for any human mouth, but the heat did not bother Lilith’s demonic tongue.
+It is so corny,” Lilith said with a whine.
+“I used to love being here, but now… this, this is not my lust,” she sipped the coffee.
+It was still too hot for any human mouth, but the heat did not bother Lilith’s demonic tongue.
 “So,” Lilith continued, “you went and took liberties.
 At first, it was minor, and we could turn a blind eye.
 Then you got worse.
 Hindsight, I suppose, we should have had you smited.
 You started getting the church to absolve you.
-Someone goes out, does something hideous.
+Someone goes out and does something hideous.
 Cries in a church, bible basher does his thing, and the person thinks praise the lord, I am forgiven.
 Then they do the same thing again.”

-“So the Church can’t forgive us?” she asked Lilith as this was good info for her to have!
-“Sure it can, but you need to feel that you deserve it.
-Be remorseful, want forgiveness.
-You can’t just ask for it if you do not feel it in your heart,” Lilith answered.
+“The Church can’t forgive us?” she asked Lilith, as this was good info for her to have!
+“Sure, it can, but you must feel you deserve it.
+Be remorseful, and want forgiveness.
+You can’t ask for it if you do not feel it in your heart,” Lilith answered.

-“So we abused the system?
+“We abused the system?
 Cheated it?”
 This was something she needed to know.
-She had not been evil, but she had done many things that others would consider immoral.
+She had not been evil but had done many things that others would consider immoral.

 Lilith took another sip of her coffee before answering.
 “Pretty much.
 It became that we were overflowing.
 I am not creating more demons.
 Look how miserable my babies are!”
-She looked at the demons going about their tasks.
-A sadness formed in her eyes for just a second.
-A flash of demonity that she quickly wiped away.
+She looked at the demons going about their tasks, and a sadness formed in her eyes.
+Just a flash of demonity that she quickly wiped away.
 “They used to be so happy, but that is what life is for us now.”

-“Can I ask…” she paused for just a moment and looked over her hostess.
+“Can I ask…” she paused momentarily and looked over her hostess.
 Lilith had visibly lost some of her shine.
 She had gone from bubbly and radiant to quite a sad figure.
 The talk of her ‘babies’ and the lives they now lead had drained her.
 “Sure, fire away,” Lilith said and circled her hand in the air.
 A moment had passed, and she seemed to have lost interest in their conversation.
 “Why me?
 Why invite me down here?”

 “Well, it is still Hell, duh.
 When you lot went all loopholey, we had to do something.
-So what we decided was that you had to come here of your own free will.
-You used the rules to find loopholes, so we thought we’d turn the free will stuff against you.
-Somewhat poetic, we thought.”
-Lilith grinned at the thought; some of her light had returned along with the grin.
-She took a sip of her coffee as Lilith started to beam again.
+What we decided was that you had to come here of your own free will.
+You used the rules to find loopholes; we thought we’d turn the free will stuff against you.
+Somewhat poetic, I thought.”
+Lilith grinned at the thought; some of her light had returned, along with the grin.
+She took a sip of her coffee as Lilith beamed again.
 It was good.
 Just the right temperature now.
-It was not just good; it was damn good.
-That early morning hungover coffee feeling filled her belly; it tasted exquisite.
-“But it is still Hell,” Lillith continued, “You may think it’s all dildos and dongs, fleshlights and thongs, but lust takes lots of different forms.
+No, it was not good; it was damn good.
+That early morning, hungover coffee feeling filled her belly; it tasted exquisite.
+“But it is still Hell,” Lillith continued.
+“You may think it’s all dildos and dongs, fleshlights and thongs, but lust takes lots of different forms.
 People lust for power and lust for money.
 In your case, you lust for the story.
-So we invite you down here, and we give you what you want.
-Then we feed on you.
-When you sleep, when you relax and have had everything you had ever wanted, we feed.
-Then when you are empty, we discard you like the rubbish that you are.”
+We invite you down here, and we give you what you want.
+Then we feed on you when you sleep, when you relax and have had everything you had ever wanted, we feed.
+Then, when you are empty, we discard you like the rubbish that you are.”

-Lillith smiled as she looked at her, a genuine demonic smile that stretched from ear to ear.
+Lilith smiled as she looked at her, a genuine, demonic smile that stretched from ear to ear.
 “Darling, what made you think you have a choice?”

-We can look back at the apartment, and we can see the newspapers thrown to one side.
+We can look back at the apartment and see the newspapers thrown to one side.
 The only thing that seems different is the headline on the paper.
-It is not about a PE teacher; it is about a missing reporter, the star reporter of that very newspaper.
-It seems she has been missing, and nobody has any idea where she is…
+It is not about a PE teacher; it is about a missing reporter, the star reporter of that newspaper.
+It seems she has been missing, and nobody knows where she is…